F1LT3R/multi-agent-flow/templates/GENERATE_CODE.md

 # Instructions
 1. Use `list_directory` to find existing code structure
 2. Read relevant files to understand current implementation
-3. Write/update code to satisfy all user stories
+3. Review each user story and its acceptance criteria
+4. Implement code that satisfies ALL acceptance criteria
-4. If modifying package.json, run `install_dependencies`
+5. If modifying package.json, run `install_dependencies`
+6. Before finishing, verify each criterion is addressed

+# Requirements Checklist
+- For each user story, confirm the implementation handles:
+  - The happy path described
+  - Edge cases listed in acceptance criteria
+  - Error handling requirements

 # Code Style
 - ES Modules (`import`/`export`)